zhangted/youtube-transcript-gpt/README.md

 - [ ] add option to use openai paid apis instead (alternative to chatgpt)
 - [x] convert to typescript
 - [~] add additional context into the query from the youtube page properties
+- [ ] use token counting npm package to build prompt
   - [ ] multi-stage sequential summarization for longer transcripts
 - [x] limit spam req - cache last url of video transcript used to sent query to openai api